mpas/hugo-multi-bootswatch/README.md

     |   └── post2.md
     └── page
-        ├── license.md      // this is used in the footer link ├── about.md        // used in the header
+        ├── license.md      // this is used in the footer link
-        └── resume.md       // used in the header
 ```

 Just run `hugo --theme=hugo-multi-bootswatch` to generate your site!